Windhoek Afrikaanse Privaatskool

 Windhoek Afrikaanse Privaatskool, commonly referred to as WAP, is a private school in Windhoek, Namibia.
-It is the only school which educates its pupils in the Afrikaans medium.
+It is the only school in Windhoek which educates its pupils in the Afrikaans medium.
 Registered since 1995 at the Namibian Ministry of Basic Education, Sport and Culture, it welcomes pupils to grades 1 through 7.
 Admissions to the institution are based on the prerequisites set by the Constitution of the Republic of Namibia.

 History

 The school was officially opened on 4 March 1995.
 The first principal of the school was Piet Burger who served only for one year.
 In 1996 he was succeeded by Johan Esbach.
 Under his management, the school was re-registered in 2004 as an educational institution welcoming pupils in grades 1 through 12 of the Namibian Education System.
 Pupils in grade 12 write an external examination by an independent examinations authority in South Africa called IEB.
 This differs from other schools in Namibia who Write external examinations from Cambridge University's Local Examination Syndicate in Namibia.
 In 2004, Mr Attie van Wyk took over as General Manager of the School.